vrpperez7/ProjectMod5/README.md

 ---
 ### 3.4 Funnel Analysis: Understanting User Progression and value Creation
 To assess how users interact with LinkNYC over time, we developed a four-stage engagement funnel reflecting the journey from casual to high-value usage.
 The stages were defined as:
-****Step 1**: **Total Sessions** – all recorded user sessions, representing initial access to the network.
+**Step 1: Total Sessions** – all recorded user sessions, representing initial access to the network. </br>
-****Step 2:** Session Quality**
-First, we defined quality sessions as those with an average session length of more than 5 minutes.
-We chose this threshold to filter out users who may have interacted with the kiosk out of curiosity rather than for meaningful use.
+**Step 2: Session Quality** - First, we defined quality sessions as those with an average session length of more than 5 minutes.
+We chose this threshold to filter out users who may have interacted with the kiosk out of curiosity rather than for meaningful use. </br>
-**Step 3: Engagement**
-Next, we considered a session engaged if the user downloaded more than the median amount of terabytes (TB).
-This helped us identify users who were more actively using the kiosk’s capabilities.
+**Step 3: Engagement** - Next, we considered a session engaged if the user downloaded more than the median amount of terabytes (TB).
+This helped us identify users who were more actively using the kiosk’s capabilities. </br>
-**Step 4: High-Value Users**
-Finally, we defined high-value users as those who met the engagement criteria and were in the top 25% (i.e., above the 75th percentile) of our data in terms of usage.
+**Step 4: Identifying High-Value Users** - Finally, we defined high-value users as those who met the engagement criteria and were in the top 25% (i.e., above the 75th percentile) of our data in terms of usage. </br>

-After completing the funnel analysis, we found that 23.5% of all sessions qualified as high-value.
-This indicates that LinkNYC kiosks serve more than just a momentary need, they provide real utility to a significant portion of users.

 *Conversion table*
 <img width="1174" height="270" alt="Screenshot 2025-10-15 at 4 54 30 PM" src="https://github.com/user-attachments/assets/c58b8d9f-b1cf-4b53-a5af-3cbec9625531" />